 The Big question that arises here is what are the Ideal temperatures for CPU and GPU for gaming, and how to maintain the optimal temperature while gaming?
 In Short, the optimal temperature for a CPU in gaming should not exceed 176°F (80°C) and in normal use, it should not rise above the limits of 167°-176°F (75°-80°C).

-If you want to know how to maintain CPU and GPU temps while gaming, don’t worry because in this post you are going to find the best possible ways to check and monitor your CPU and GPU temperature.
+If you want to know how to maintain CPU and GPU temps while gaming, don’t worry because you will find the best possible ways to check and monitor your CPU and GPU temperature in this post.

 Choosing the Best CPU for Optimal gaming temperatures